jumpingjoy/watchnationpro/index.md

 You may go to a party, and feel embarrassed when someone notices your watch look odd to your wrist size or outfits.
 Some do not have the option to change the watch band options or strap according to the outfits.

-Do you face any other difficulty as a woman that can be solved through a smartwatch?
+Do you face any other difficulty as a man, woman, kid, or elderly person that can be solved through a smartwatch?

 ### What is a smartwatch?
 A smartwatch can be considered as a Mini smartphone or a Minicomputer in this 21st century which is highly wearable.

 Even though laptops and smartphones are handheld devices, you can’t hold laptops & smartphones all the time when you are doing other tasks and monitor activity levels.

 Smartwatches are lightweight and compact.
-Smartwatch for women is suitable to track all the activities as it is connected with the body always.
-You can choose to select hybrid smartwatch if you need since this hybrid smartwatch models has traditional classic look with advanced digital features.
+Smartwatch is suitable to track all the activities as it is connected with your body always.

 ### What are the kinds of smartwatches, and How does it work?
 There are two kinds of smartwatches available in the market: